david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Audio_Analytics_Tutorial.md

 2. [DL Streamer Vehicle Pedestrian Tracking](https://github.com/opencv/gst-video-analytics/tree/master/samples/gst_launch/vehicle_pedestrian_tracking)

-Look at the scripts, and note the gst-launch-1.0 commands near the end of each script which do the actual work.
+Open the scripts in a text editor, and note the gst-launch-1.0 commands near the end of each script which do the actual work.

 Feel free to try different videos, or make modifications to the scripts.